nlbse2025/code-comment-classification/README.md

 | 17 | pharo  | Keymessages             |    0.68     | 0.790698 | 0.731183 |
 | 18 | pharo  | Collaborators           |    0.26087  | 0.6      | 0.363636 |

 We trained and tested 3 multi-class classifiers (one for each language) based on [Al-Kaswan et al.](https://arxiv.org/abs/2302.13681) on the provided training and test sets.
-The models are avaliable on the [HuggingFace Hub](https://huggingface.co/collections/NLBSE/nlbse25-code-comment-classification-competition-670914985f4ed2ff1f0ddb03).
+The models are available on the [HuggingFace Hub](https://huggingface.co/collections/NLBSE/nlbse25-code-comment-classification-competition-670914985f4ed2ff1f0ddb03).

-The baseline classifiers are coined as STACC and proposed by

-The summary of the baseline results is in `baseline_results_summary.csv`.
+The summary of the baseline results is provided in `baseline_results_summary.csv`.

-We provide a notebook to train our baseline classifiers and to run the evaluations [locally](SetFit_baseline.ipynb) and on [Google Colab](https://colab.research.google.com/drive/1RULzasjO_nrqiXLrGze-PznFlHKtGQ4s?usp=sharing) (note that the final evaluation and score calcuation needs to be perfomed on Google Colab).
+We provide a notebook to train our baseline classifiers and to run the evaluations [locally](SetFit_baseline.ipynb) and on [Google Colab](https://colab.research.google.com/drive/1RULzasjO_nrqiXLrGze-PznFlHKtGQ4s?usp=sharing) (note that the final evaluation and score calculation needs to be performed on Google Colab).